Saptak625/TI-84PlusCEPrograms/README.md

 ### ELMTONUM
 Helper Program to get atomic number from element symbol.

+### EULER
+Performs Euler's Method on a differential equation.
+Requires initial condition and step size.
+Can be used to solve for any differential equation of the form dy/dx = f(x,y).
+Shows work for first 5 and last 5 steps.

 ### FACTORS
 Finds all factors of a number.
 Optimized to only check till sqrt(N).